-Best restaurants in Carmel, NY
+Best Carmel restaurants

 What is it?
 A New York state love-letter to British culture, this locally adored spot offers high tea complete with coronation chicken sandwiches, clotted cream and customizable bellinis.